DanielRen2/BrailleApp/README.md

 # Restrictions

-The program was developed and tested on the Ubuuntu Linux environment.
+The program was developed and tested on the Ubuutu LTS 14.0.4 Linux environment.
 We can not guaruntee that this program is supported by other versions of Linux, Windows, or MacOS.

 # License